formancehq/formance-sdk-python/docs/apis/tags/TransactionsApi.md

         'txid': 1234,
     }
     try:
-        # Set the metadata of a transaction by its ID.
+        # Set the metadata of a transaction by its ID
         api_response = api_instance.add_metadata_on_transaction(
             path_params=path_params,
         )